raspberrypilearning/getting-started-with-guis/en/step_6.md

     welcome_message = Text(app, text="Welcome to my app")
     ```

     Here we have created a `Text` widget with the name `welcome_message`.
 The first __argument__ (in the brackets) tells the widget who its boss is!
 To be more specific, we are telling this `Text` widget that it will be controlled by the `app` object, which we created earlier.
-The first argument given to any widget always tells it the name of its boss (or 'master').
+The first argument given to any widget always tells it the name of its boss (or *master*).

 - Run your code by pressing F5.
 You should see this text displayed on your GUI.